jcbhmr/webassemblybyexample.dev/fib-rs-js/index.md

 <<< ./Cargo.toml{7}

 🎗️ Make sure that you set the `crate-type = ["cdylib"]` option!
-This is required for generating WebAssembly.
+It signifies that you'd like the compiler to create a dynamic system library.
+For the WebAssembly target that means "create a `*.wasm` file without a start function".
+On other platforms this output type will create `_.so` file on Linux, `_.dylib` on macOS, and `_.dll` Windows.

 ✨ You can quickly create a new Cargo Rust project using `cargo new`.